jgillmanjr/graphNav/README.md

 1. `composer install`
 1. `bower install`
 1. Edit `hostInfo.php` to reflect the proper location and port of the Neo4j database you would like to use

+### Start Using
+At this point, point your browser to index.html and enjoy!

 To Do
 -----